-Approximately 90% of vitamin supplements on the market have excipients, but we don't!
-The vast majority of vitamin manufacturers will not even make a dietary supplement without excipients.
-But we never compromise on our formula.
-Mirac is manufactured 100% pure under FDA Approved & GMP Certified Facility.
-No toxins, no fillers, no artificial colors, no binders, no excipients, and no magnesium stearate, making Mirac more potent and more effective.
+The vast majority of vitamin manufacturers will not even make a dietary supplement without excipients, but we never compromise on our formula.
+Mirac is made 100% pure under FDA approved & GMP certified facility.
+No toxins, no fillers, no artificial colors, no binders, no excipients, and no magnesium stearate, which makes Mirac more potent and more effective.

 So what are excipients and why are they so widely used?

 Excipients are used during the manufacturing process or as part of the encapsulation process.
 Supplement manufacturers use them as lubricants, glidants, and anti-adherents, all of which reduce friction and prevent manufacturing equipment from getting gunked up.
 The bad news is excipients and fillers can influence the quality and reliability of a supplement and are best to be avoided.
 Companies are not required to list the exact amount of fillers within a supplement.
 With chemical and physical interactions occurring within the supplement, it is difficult to determine the exact efficacy of the product remaining.
 Interactions can render the active ingredients less active and less bio-available (less available for the body to use).

 Fillers, also referred to as bulk agents, add substance so that the size of a tablet or capsule is filled out.
 This means some of the powder you see in your capsule is not the active ingredients you want to take.
 Fillers can be a wide range of things from hypoallergenic rice flour and oils to more controversial ingredients like magnesium stearate.